chimerror/math-notes/StatisticalLearning/StatisticalLearning.md

 However, as it also estimates the class probabilities, a quantitative value, it can be seen as regression.

 For this purpose we are generally only concerned with the nature of the response variable rather than the input variables.
 Of course input variables can be either qualitative or quantitative, too.
-However in general, most methods can be applied regardless of the input variable, as long as qualitative input variables are properly **coded**.
+However, in general, most methods can be applied regardless of the input variable, as long as qualitative input variables are properly **coded**.

 Measuring Regression Fit Quality through Mean Squared Error